Threads and Processes

 Select a process to attach to.

-Change transport type for connecting to remote computers
+Change transport type for connecting to remote machines

 Threads in current process: